CCurl/c4a/Editor.md

 The c4a editor is an editor inspired by, and similar to, a stripped-down version of VI. <br/>
 Enable the editor using `#define EDITOR` (in c4a.h). <br/>
 The editor colors the text based on the state tags found in the text. <br/>
+It edits blocks of text stored in memory.
+Each block is 2048 bytes long. <br/>
+It has 23 rows and 89 columns, making 2047 editable characters per block.<br/>
+This leaves 1 byte which is set to 0 (null).<br/>
+To save the ram-disk to disk (blocks.fth), use `flush`.<br/>

 | Tag   | Color  | Description |
 |:--    |:--     |:-- |